Photo: MGM Records - Public Domain

 Alan Osmond: Dead At 76

-Alan Osmond, the oldest member of the family band The Osmonds, has died at the age of 76.
+Following a forty-year battle with multiple sclerosis, the oldest member of The Osmonds, Alan Osmond passed away on Monday (4.20,) at the age of 76.

-In a statement to local Salt Lake City outlet KSL-TV, the family said that his wife, Suzanne, and their eight sons were at his bedside at the time of his death.
+In a statement to local Salt Lake City outlet KSL-TV, the Osmond family said that Alan’s wife, Suzanne, and their eight sons were at his bedside at the time of his death, adding:

-“His positive outlook was an inspiration to many, and he donated much of his time speaking at MS events, encouraging individuals like himself on how to mentally and physically deal with the advancement and treatment of the disease,” the family added.
+“His positive outlook was an inspiration to many, and he donated much of his time speaking at MS events, encouraging individuals like himself on how to mentally and physically deal with the advancement and treatment of the disease.”

-Alan was the band’s creative leader and co-wrote many of their songs with Merrill.
-He also played piano and guitar and sang backing vocals.
+Along with Merrill, Alan was the group’s creative leader and co-writer of many of their songs in addition to playing the piano and guitar and singing background vocals.

-While Donny left to pursue a solo career and sing with his sister Marie, the quartet continued performing until 2007, at which point Alan retired due to his health issues.
-However, he performed with his siblings at a show in Hawaii in 2018.
+Though Donny left to pursue a solo career and sing with his sister Marie, the Osmond quartet continued performing until 2007 when Alan retired due to his MS diagnose, the autoimmune disease where the immune system causes damage to the central nervous system.

 Keep up with the latest trending music news by following us on FacebookTwitter, and Instagram